tabbykatz/portfolio/writings/how-to-use-markdown-with-this-blog-engine.md

 ![How This Page Renders](/md-example.png)

-To embed images, you can link to the public folder or an outside url.
+To embed images like the one above, you can link to the public folder or an outside url.
 You don't need a complete path if the image is in the public folder.

 `![Alt Text](/image-in-public-folder.png)`